De Havilland Comet: Square window myths

+Although there is a popular perception that early propeller airliners exclusively featured sharp square windows and that round windows only emerged after the Comet disasters with the introduction of the Comet 4, window geometries actually evolved through distinct design philosophies.
+Fully round or oval window designs had already existed well before the jet age on aircraft such as the DC-4, certain Lockheed Constellation variants, and the Boeing 377 Stratocruiser.
+Following the initial investigations and prior to the debut of the Comet 4, de Havilland itself adopted these circular geometries, incorporating oval passenger windows into the designs of the Comet 2 and Comet 3 variants, and even retrofitted surviving Comet 1A aircraft with oval windows under the upgraded Comet 1XB standard.
+The original choice of large passenger windows on the Comet 1 was a deliberate marketing effort to provide passengers with an expansive view.
+Subsequently, later generation jetliners like the Boeing 707 and Douglas DC-8 adopted the rectangular rounded-corner windows common on modern airliners; by employing a slightly larger corner radius than early designs, these windows maintained a wide, panoramic view while successfully mitigating stress concentration points.

+Notably, the 1948 Vickers Viscount turboprop featured large panoramic oval windows, and the 1949 Avro Canada C102 Jetliner—the world's second jet airliner to fly—was designed with round windows from its inception.
+Similarly, the pioneering French Sud Aviation SE 210 Caravelle jetliner introduced a highly distinctive teardrop or rounded triangular window design aimed at optimizing downward passenger visibility while safely distributing structural stress.

 Response

 In responding to the report de Havilland stated: "Now that the danger of high level fatigue in pressure cabins has been generally appreciated, de Havillands will take adequate measures to deal with this problem.
 To this end we propose to use thicker gauge materials in the pressure cabin area and to strengthen and redesign windows and cut outs and so lower the general stress to a level at which local stress concentrations either at rivets and bolt holes or as such may occur by reason of cracks caused accidentally during manufacture or subsequently, will not constitute a danger."

 The Cohen inquiry closed on 24 November 1954, having "found that the basic design of the Comet was sound", and made no observations or recommendations regarding the shape of the windows.
 De Havilland nonetheless began a refit programme to strengthen the fuselage and wing structure, employing thicker-gauge skin and replacing the rectangular windows and panels with rounded versions, although this was not related to the erroneous 'square' window claim, as can be seen by the fact that the fuselage escape hatch cut-outs (the source of the failure in test aircraft G-ALYU) retained their rectangular shape.

 Following the Comet enquiry, aircraft were designed to "fail-safe" or safe-life standards, though several subsequent catastrophic fatigue failures, such as Aloha Airlines Flight 243 of April 28, 1988 have occurred.